Truck Accidents and Personal Injury

 - Driver fatigue – driver falls asleep and/or nods while driving, usually from exhaustion related to driving more hours than permitted by federal and state regulations

 - Driver alcohol – drunk driving

 - Driver prescription drug use – drugged driving

 - Driver over-the-counter drug use – drugged driving

 - Driver texting or cell phone use

 There are many other causes.
 For example, many accidents are caused by drivers who were never trained or who were improperly trained.
-Unfortunately, many accidents are caused by drivers who cannot read or understand English or understand highway warning and information signs.
 As well, many accidents are attributed to trucking companies.
 Trucking company owners, administrators, managers, mechanics and other employees are required to adhere to strict regulations.
 When they don’t, accidents are more likely to occur.

 Causes of Truck Accidents – Vehicle